Collective modes and terahertz near-field response of superconductors: The effective Ginzburg-Landau action

 The inverse propagators for the fluctuations of the higher angular momentum pairing channels are

 where the correlator is defined in Appendix~\ref{appendix:BS}.
-Note that there are two directions for the fluctuations of the subdominant order parameters on the complex plane: perpendicular to the mean field gap (in the `imaginary' direction) and parallel to it (in the `real' direction).
-The BSMs \cite{Bardasis1961,Maiti2016,Allocca2019} are the `imaginary' fluctuations, i.e., in the $\sigma_2$ channel.
-This channel of fluctuations have nonzero matrix element in exciting quasi particles on the gap edge, thus rendering $\chi_{\sigma_2,\sigma_2}(\omega)$ diverging as the frequency approaches the gap $2\Delta$ from below.
-As a result, the BSMs all have energies below $2\Delta$.
-The `real' modes, the fluctuations in the $\sigma_1$ channel, don't have poles and are not collective modes, as shown in Appendix~\ref{appendix:BS}.
+Note that there are two directions for the fluctuations of the subdominant order parameters in the complex plane: perpendicular to the mean field gap (in the `imaginary' direction) and parallel to it (in the `real' direction).
+The BaSh modes \cite{Bardasis1961,Maiti2016,Allocca2019} are the `imaginary' fluctuations, i.e., in the $\sigma_2$ channel.
+This channel has nonzero matrix elements to quasiparticles at the gap edge thus rendering $\chi_{\sigma_2,\sigma_2}(\omega)$ divergent as the frequency approaches the gap $2\Delta$ from below.
+As a result, the BaSh modes all have energies below $2\Delta$.
+The `real' modes, the fluctuations in the $\sigma_1$ channel, don't have poles and are not well-defined collective modes, as shown in Appendix~\ref{appendix:BS}.

-In this paper we focus on the $d$-wave BSM in an $s$-wave superconductor which couples to light already at quadratic order in $q$.
-In two dimension, there are two $d$-wave BSMs corresponding to $d_{x^2-y^2}$ and $d_{xy}$.
-Assume the momentum is along $x$, to leading order in momentum, the inverse propagator of the $d_{x^2-y^2}$ mode is
+In this paper we focus on the $d$-wave BaSh mode in an $s$-wave superconductor.
+In two dimensions, there are two $d$-wave BaSh modes corresponding to $d_{x^2-y^2}$ and $d_{xy}$.
+We consider here the $d_{x^2-y^2}$ mode; considerations for the $d_{xy}$ mode are similar.
+Taking the momentum to be along $x$, one finds that to leading order in momentum the inverse propagator of the $d_{x^2-y^2}$ mode is

 For $g_d \in (0,\, 2g)$, at zero momentum, it has a pole below $2\Delta$ which gives the mode frequency